EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

 This prevents all normal triggers and rules from being activated.
 There are times, however, when you want certain triggers (or their effects) to execute during replication.

-Let's use a simple hypothetical to illustrate all of these solutions.
+Let’s use a simple hypothetical to illustrate all of these solutions.
 We will start with the Postgres built-in [pgbench utility](https://wiki.postgresql.org/wiki/Pgbench), The initialize option (**-i**) can be used to create and populate some tables:

 ```
 $ createdb btest1